 thermal transfer ribbons

-Thermal Transfer Printing is done with two type of print heads, Flat Head print heads and Near Edge print heads.
-Ribbons used for these two type of print heads are different and can not be interchanged.
-Ribbons for each of these types of print head can be further subdivided into 3 categories.
+Thermal Transfer Printing is done by either one of these two types of print heads: Flat-Head print heads and Near-Edge print heads.
+Ribbons used for these two type of print heads are different and cannot be interchanged.
+Ribbons for each of these types of print head can be further subdivided into three categories.

 Wax: Inexpensive, mostly used for indoor applications like supermarkets, chemists.

 Resin: For Harsh Environments, Extreme Conditions and Durable.

 Wax thermal transfer ribbons are the least expensive of all thermal transfer ribbons.
 They have a high percentage of wax-based substance in the colorant, which means that printing can be done at lower heat settings since waxes have lower melting points.
 However, because waxes are softer, image durability is less against smudging, scratching, chemical exposure, and environmental factors.